-Thaat are NOT Raag.
+Thaat is NOT Raag.
 They simply give the basic Sur that makes up children Raag.
 So you can consider them as Sur Pattern.
-They don’t have any other characteristic of a Raag other than Sur that make them up.
+They don’t have any other characteristic of a Raag other than Sur that makes them up.
 However, they all have a child Raag that is named after the Thaat, among many other Raag.
-You can consider same named Raag as the flag bearer of their respective Thaat.
+You can consider the same named Raag as the flag bearer of their respective Thaat.
 To put it simply, think of Thaat as the Mommy or Daddy of a Raag.

 Vadi: Vadi is in short the Principal Sur that resonates within the Raag composition the most.
 You’ll hear this note more often in the Raag.

 Sam Vadi: Similar to Vadi, but less so.
 Sam Vadi is more like a Vice Principal Sur within the Raag composition.
 It is also used heavily but a bit less so than Vadi.

 Wakht: This just means time in Urdu.
 Some of our Hindi/Sanskrit-speaking brethren also call it “Prahar”.
 It merely signifies when a particular Raag should be executed or the time when it will make the most emotional impact on the list.
 It can be an early morning Raag, afternoon Raag, or even midnight Raag.
 Each Raag can have a different Wakht.